Tulip-Dev/tulip/library/tulip-python/bindings/tulip-gui/packaging/README.rst

 Some informations regarding the Tulip-Python releases pushed on the Python Packaging Index:

+    * **4.10.0**: based on Tulip 4.10.0 released on ???

     * **4.9.0** : based on Tulip 4.9.0 released on 08/07/2016

     * **4.8.1** : based on Tulip 4.8.1 released on 16/02/2016

     * **4.8.0.post1** :

       * Fix crash on MacOS when calling OGDF layout algorithms
       * minor fixes

     * **4.8.0** : Initial release based on Tulip 4.8